FM (No Static at All): Reception

 The song enjoyed divergent success throughout the world.
-In three countries it reached similar levels of success: No. 22 on the US Billboard Hot 100 chart, and No. 19 in Canada and New Zealand.
+In three countries it reached similar levels of success: No. 22 on the US Billboard Hot 100 the week of July 29, 1978, and No. 19 in Canada and New Zealand.
 At its most successful, it topped Spain's Los 40 Principales.
 On other hand, the single failed to make the Top 40 in two other large English-speaking markets.
-It was only able to reach No. 49 in the U.K., and performed even worse in Australia, where it peaked at No. 87.
+It was only able to reach No. 49 in the U.K., and performed worse in Australia, where it peaked at No. 87.

 In its review of the single, Record World said that "The mood is more than a little eerie, with excellent guitar work and acerbic lyrics throughout."

 Fagen felt the song could have been a bigger hit if the movie had been more successful.
 "The song was a hit, but I think we should have seen the movie before we committed ourselves," he said in 2007.
 "As you know, it wasn't a very successful movie."
 At the time he claimed neither he nor Becker had seen it, but seven years later, at a 2014 concert in Erie, Pennsylvania, called it "a rotten movie."